lhernandez5/liri-node-app/README.md

 <br>
 <h2>3. node liri.js movie-this 'movie name here'</h2>
   <ul>
-  <li>This will output the following information to your terminal/bash window:<li>
+  <li>This will output the following information to your terminal/bash window:</li>
   <ol>
    <li>Title of the movie.</li>
    <li>Year the movie came out.</li>